dwynkoop/Getting-and-Cleaning-Data/README.md

 # Results
 As part of the Getting and Cleaning data project, run_analysis.R was created to injest the data sets listed above, combine them into a single data set, subset to mean() and std() measurements, and then take the mean of the means and standard deviations for each activity and subject.
+Results were output into a space delimited file:

+# fitnessSummary.txt